Purely inseparable Richelot isogenies: Supersingular genus- 2 curves in characteristic 2

 there are two polynomials $f$ of degree at most $2$ such that $(x,y)\mapsto(x+t,y+f(x))$ is an automorphism of~$C$.
 Every automorphism of $C$ arises in this way.
 The automorphisms with $t=0$ are the identity and the hyperelliptic involution~$\iota$\textup{;} the automorphisms with $t$ a root of $T^5 + T + A^{-1}$ have order~$2$\textup{;} the automorphisms with $t$ a root of $T^{10} + T^6 + A^{-1} T^5 + A^{-2}$ have order~$4$, and their squares are the hyperelliptic involution.
-Two automorphism of order~$4$ are conjugate if and only if they come from the same value of~$t$. \end{itemize} \item[\textup{3.}] If $C$ is supersingular and $J_8 = 0$, then \begin{itemize} \item[\textup{(a)}] $C$ is isomorphic to the curve $y^2 + y = x^5$. \item[\textup{(b)}] $\Aut C$ is a group of order $160$. \item[\textup{(c)}] More specifically\textup{:} for every fifth root of unity $\zeta$ and every root $t$ of
+Two automorphism of order~$4$ are conjugate if and only if they come from the same value of~$t$. \end{itemize} \item[\textup{3.}] If $C$ is supersingular and $J_8 = 0$, then \begin{itemize} \item[\textup{(a)}] $C$ is isomorphic to the curve $y^2 + y = x^5$. \item[\textup{(b)}] $\Aut C$ is a group of order $160$.
+In particular, it is the semidirect product of $\BZ/5\BZ$ acting nontrivially on the group from statement \textup{2(b)}.
+This group is identified as \textup{SmallGroup(160,199)} in the Magma/GAP database of small groups, and by name as \textup{\texttt{(C4.C2{\textasciicircum}3):C5}}. \item[\textup{(c)}] More specifically\textup{:} for every fifth root of unity $\zeta$ and every root $t$ of

 there are two polynomials $f$ of degree at most $2$ such that $(x,y)\mapsto(\zeta x+t,y+f(x))$ is an automorphism of~$C$.
 Every automorphism of $C$ arises in this way.
 The automorphisms with $\zeta\neq 1$ have order divisible by~$5$\textup{;} the automorphisms with $\zeta=1$ and $t=0$ are the identity and the hyperelliptic involution~$\iota$\textup{;} the automorphisms with $\zeta=1$ and $t^5 = 1$ have order~$2$\textup{;} the automorphisms with $\zeta=1$ and with $t$ a root of $T^{10} + T^5 + 1$ have order~$4$, and their squares are the hyperelliptic involution.
-Two automorphism of order~$4$ are conjugate if and only the come from values of $t$ having the same fifth power. \end{itemize} \end{itemize} \end{lemma}
+Two automorphism of order~$4$ are conjugate if and only if they come from values of $t$ having the same fifth power. \end{itemize} \end{itemize} \end{lemma}

 \begin{proof} First we show that every supersingular genus-$2$ curve over $k$ can be written in the form $y^2 + y = f$ for a quintic polynomial~$f$.

 Every genus-$2$ curve over $k$ has a model, nonsingular in the affine plane, of the form ${y^2 + hy = f}$ for polynomials $h,f\in k[x]$ with $f$ of degree $5$ and $h$ nonzero of degree at most~$2$.
 (The nonsingularity is equivalent to $h$ and $(h')^2f + (f')^2$ being coprime.)
 The desingularization of this model has a single point at infinity, which we denote~$\infty$.
 If $h$ is nonconstant, say with a root~$a$, then the degree-$0$ divisor $D = (a,\sqrt{f(a)}) - \infty$ represents a $2$-torsion point on the Jacobian, because $2D$ is the divisor of the function~$x-a$.
 Therefore, for a supersingular curve~$C$, the polynomial $h$ must be a nonzero constant.
 By scaling $y$ appropriately, we may assume that~${h = 1}$.